khulnasoft/integrations-core/docs/developer/process/integration-release.md

 ## Metadata

 You need to run certain backend jobs if any changes modified integration metadata or assets such as dashboards.
-If you are a contributor a datadog employee will handle this.
+If you are a contributor a khulnasoft employee will handle this.

 ## New integrations (third party integrations)